-It is our belief that horses can help heal a broken soul.
+It is our belief that horses can help heal the broken soul.

-By pairing horses with children who have experienced trauma or difficulties in their lives, we believe healing can take place.
+By pairing horses with children who have experienced conflict or trauma, we believe healing can take place.

 OUR 4 CORNERSTONES